kanish230/netflix_sql/README.md

 The dataset offers insights into content distribution, common ratings, regional trends, and categorization by keywords.
 This analysis helps understand Netflix's content and informs content strategy and decision-making.

 ## Conclusion
 This project is part of my portfolio, highlighting SQL skills for data analyst roles.
-If you have any questions, feedback feel free to reach out!
+If you have any questions or feedback, feel free to reach out to me.